 Priced higher still but still worth considering is the Canon PowerShot G1X III, which squeezes-in the same large 24 Megapixel APSC sensor as the EOS M50, has a built-in viewfinder, fully-articulated touchscreen, great autofocus, attractive colours and a built-in ND filter.
-There’s no 4k and like the Sony RX100 VA, there’s no microphone input either, but the hotshoe makes it easier to mount an external recorder.
+There’s no 4k and no microphone input either, but the hotshoe makes it easier to mount an external recorder.
 The G1X III is really all about having the sensor of a bigger camera in something that’s coat-pocketable, but if you don’t mind carrying something a little larger you could save money on something like an EOS M50 and enjoy a microphone input plus the chance to swap lenses.
 Check out my vlog test below and see my Canon PowerShot G1X III review for full details.

 Best high-end vlogging camera